HrishavBakulBarua/ActLumos/README.md

 ![My Image](assets/abstract_img.png)

-This page contains all the Datasets and Code bases (experiments and evaluations) involved in experimenting and establishing our newly proposed **MD-BERT or MultiDark-BERT** framework for video action recognition in the Dark.
+This page contains all the Datasets and Code bases (experiments and evaluations) involved in experimenting and establishing our newly proposed **ActLumos** framework for video action recognition in the Dark.

 The official repository of the paper with supplementary: [MD-BERT](https://arxiv.org/pdf/2502.03724) | ![Visitor Count](https://visitor-badge.laobi.icu/badge?page_id=HrishavBakulBarua.DarkBERT)